James MacCallum Smith: Politics

+Personal life and other interests

 MacCullum Smith was deputy chairman of the Western Australian Bank until its amalgamation with the Bank of New South Wales in 1927, and then became deputy chairman of the WA advisory board for the Bank of NSW.
 He later held numerous boardroom positions, including directorship of the Swan Portland Cement Company, the Eagle Star Insurance Company, and the Amalgamated Collieries of WA.

 In his later life Smith became involved in stock breeding.
 He was owner of the Pindar Merino Stud at Canna and the Homebush Stud Farm at Cookernup, as well as a wheat farm at Koorda.
 He exhibited stud sheep, cattle and horses.

-Smith's wife died on 31 March 1937, and six months later he married Aileen Healey.
+In 1899, he married Kate Louise Lawrence.
+She died on 31 March 1937, and six months later he married Aileen Healey.

 In the election of 18 March 1939 he lost his seat to Arthur Abbott.
-Less than five months later he died, childless, on 6 August 1939 at the Hospital of St John of God, Subiaco, Western Australia.
+Less than five months later he died, on 6 August 1939 at the Hospital of St John of God, Subiaco, Western Australia.
 He was buried at Dunlichity cemetery in Scotland.
 His estate included an endowment for the creation of a MacCallum Smith chair of veterinary sciences at the University of Western Australia which was never utilised.